Yvonne-Ouma/pig-dice-/README.md

 * This dice is labeled from number 1 to 6.
 * Then the first player rolls the dice.Scores are captured.
 * The second player also rolls the dice and the scores are captured.
+* When the first player rolls the dice and gets a 6 then he/she gets a bonus, to play again.
+* On the other hand when the second player rolls the dice and gets a 3 then he/she gets a congratulation that states "Wow!
+You got it! !"

 ## Prerequisites
 * web browser